bmeviauac01/datadriven/docs/seminar/rest/index.md

 1. Let us examine this project.

     - This is an ASP.NET Core Web API project.
-This project is created especially for hosting REST Api backends.
-It contains a web server internally, thus when running it with F5 we get a fully functional API able to respond to http requests.
+This project is created for hosting REST API backends.
+It contains a web server internally; thus, when running it using F5 we get a fully functional API able to respond to http requests.
     - Let us examine `Program.cs`.
 We do not need to understand everything here.
 This is like a console application; the `Main` method here, the entry point that starts a web server.
     - The Entity Framework _Code First_ mapping of our database is in the `Dal` folder.
 Class `DataDrivenDbContext` is the data access class.
 We need to fix the _connection string_ in the `OnConfiguring` method in this class.

         !!! note ""
             The connection string usually should not be hard-wired in the source code.
 This is for the sake of simplicity here.

     - There is a test controller in folder `Controllers`.
 Let us open and examine the code.
 Let us note the `[ApiController]` and `[Route]` attributes and the inheritance.
 These make a class a _Web API controller_.
-The behavior is automatic: the methods of the controller are invoked by the framework when they match the expected signature.
+The behavior is automatic: the controller's methods are invoked by the framework when they match the expected signature.
 This means that no additional configuration is needed here.

 1. Start the application.
-After building the source code a console application will start where we will see diagnostic messages.
+After building the source code, a console application will start where we will see diagnostic messages.
 Let us open a browser and navigate to <http://localhost:5000/api/values>.
 We should receive a JSON response.
 Stop the application by pressing _Ctrl-C_ in the console, or stop with Visual Studio.

 ## Exercise 2: First controller and testing with Postman

 Create a new Web API controller that responds with a greeting.
 Test the behavior using Postman.

 1. Delete the existing class `ValuesController`.
-Add a new empty _Api Controller_ with name `HelloController`: in _Solution Explorer_ right click the _Controllers_ folder and choose _Add / Controller... / API Controller - Empty_.
-The `HelloController` should respond to url `/api/hello`.
+Add a new empty _Api Controller_ with the name `HelloController`: in _Solution Explorer_ right-click the _Controllers_ folder and choose _Add / Controller... / API Controller - Empty_.
+The `HelloController` should respond to URL `/api/hello`.
 1. The application shall respond with a text when GET request is received.
 Test this endpoint using Postman by sending a GET request to <http://localhost:5000/api/hello>.
 1. Change the REST endpoint by expecting an optional name as a _query parameter_; if such value is provided, the response greeting should include this name.
-Test this with Postman too: send a name by calling url <http://localhost:5000/api/hello?name=apple>.
+Test this with Postman: send a name by calling URL <http://localhost:5000/api/hello?name=apple>.
-1. Create a _new_ REST Api endpoint that responds to URL <http://localhost:5000/api/hello/apple> just like the previous one, but the name is in the _path_ here.
+1. Create a _new_ REST API endpoint that responds to URL <http://localhost:5000/api/hello/apple> just like the previous one, but the name is in the _path_ here.

 ??? example "Solution"
     ```csharp